vinu76jsr/blog_pelican/content/first_post.md

 Author: Vaibhav Mishra
 Summary: first

 My intention is to do regular blogging on this location, this is the obligatory first post to test if everything is set up properly.

+Note: this post now serve no purpose